New Haven County seal

 Performing an upcoming wedding in New Haven County?
 Congratulations!
 Presiding over a wedding ceremony is one of life's great memorable experiences.
 However, this important role also brings with it considerable responsibility.
 In this guide, we'll dive into the process in detail to make sure you’re aware of what exactly will be required of you.
 We'll cover details like how to prepare for a wedding ceremony, how to check the officiant requirements in your area, and how to make sure the marriage is legally recorded in New Haven County.

-1 How to Get Ordained as a Minister in New Haven County
+1 Become an Ordained Minister in New Haven County

 If you haven't already, you'll first need to get ordained as a minister of the Universal Life Church.
 This might sound a bit intimidating on its face, but we promise the process is simple.
 ULC ordination can be completed online, free of charge, and will provide you the power to perform legal wedding ceremonies!
 Best of all, getting ordained takes only a few minutes.
 You can get started by tapping the button below!